Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

 # Near Field Communication (NFC)

 Tizen enables you to use Near Field Communication (NFC) functionalities, such as reading and writing tags, and emulating a smartcard.
 NFC is an international standard (ISO/IEC 18092) that specifies an interface and a protocol for simple wireless interconnection of closely coupled devices.
-For more information, see the [NFC Forum](http://nfc-forum.org/).
+For more information, see the [NFC Forum](http://nfc-forum.org/){:target="_blank"}.

-The main features of the Tizen.Network.Nfc namespace include:
+The main features of the Tizen.Network.Nfc namespace includes the following:

 -   NFC management